ropensci/GSODR/README.md

 **DAY** - The day;
 **YDAY** - Sequential day of year (not in original GSOD);
 **TEMP** - Mean daily temperature converted to degrees C to tenths.
-Missing = -9999.99;
+Missing = -9999;
 **TEMP.CNT** - Number of observations used in calculating mean daily temperature;
 **DEWP**-  Mean daily dewpoint converted to degrees C to tenths.
-Missing = -9999.99;
+Missing = -9999;
 **DEWP.CNT** - Number of observations used in calculating mean daily dew point;
 **SLP** - Mean sea level pressure in millibars to tenths.
-Missing = -9999.99;
+Missing = -9999;
 **SLP.CNT** - Number of observations used in calculating mean sea level pressure;
-**STP** - Mean station pressure for the day in millibars to tenths Missing = -9999.99;
+**STP** - Mean station pressure for the day in millibars to tenths Missing = -9999;
 **STP.CNT** - Number of observations used in calculating mean station pressure;
-**VISIB** - Mean visibility for the day converted to kilometers to tenths Missing = -9999.99;
+**VISIB** - Mean visibility for the day converted to kilometers to tenths Missing = -9999;
 **VISIB.CNT** - Number of observations used in calculating mean daily visibility;
-**WDSP** - Mean daily wind speed value converted to metres/second to tenths Missing = -9999.99;
+**WDSP** - Mean daily wind speed value converted to metres/second to tenths Missing = -9999;
 **WDSP.CNT** - Number of observations used in calculating mean daily windspeed;
 **MXSPD** - Maximum sustained wind speed reported for the day converted to metres/second to tenths.
-Missing = -9999.99;
+Missing = -9999;
 **GUST** = Maximum wind gust reported for the day converted to metres/second to tenths.
-Missing = -9999.99;
+Missing = -9999;
-**MAX** - Maximum temperature reported during the day converted to Celsius to tenths--time of max temp report varies by country and region, so this will sometimes not be the max for the calendar day;
+**MAX** - Maximum temperature reported during the day converted to Celsius to tenths--time of max temp report varies by country and region, so this will sometimes not be the max for the calendar day.
+Missing = -9999;
 **MAX.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data. * indicates max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);
-**MIN**- Minimum temperature reported during the day converted to Celsius to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day;
+**MIN**- Minimum temperature reported during the day converted to Celsius to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day.
+Missing = -9999;  ;
 **MIN.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data. * indicates max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);
 **PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimetres to hundredths; will usually not end with the midnight observation--i.e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
-Missing = -9999.99;
+Missing = -9999;
-*Note:  Many stations do not report '0' on days with no precipitation-- therefore, '-9999.99' will often appear on these days.
+*Note:  Many stations do not report '0' on days with no precipitation-- therefore, '-9999' will often appear on these days.
 For example, a station may only report a 6-hour amount for the period during which rain fell.* See FLAGS.PRCP column for source of data;
 **PRCP.FLAG** -